- Overview & Timeline

 - Proxy Worksheet (PDF) -- for you & your Proxy to discuss your preferences

 Note: this form must have handwritten signatures (not just a typed name).
-If you are studying abroad, etc, and do not have access to a scanner or fax, you can use a website like http://pdfescape.com to fill in the PDF form electronically (there are also lots of iPhone & Android apps that can do this) and then email it to your Proxy as an attachment -- please just make sure that you use the drawing tool to *DRAW* (not type) your handwritten signature on the form.
+If you are studying abroad, etc, and do not have access to a scanner or fax, you can use a website like http://pdfescape.com or an iPhone/Android app to fill in the PDF form electronically and then email it to your Proxy as an attachment -- please just make sure that you use the drawing tool to DRAW (not type) your handwritten signature on the form.
 Thanks!

-Your proxy must bring the completed Proxy form and their Student ID to the Res Life office (110 Sulzberger) five minutes before your Time Slot starts.
-A staff member will log the Proxy into the Portal to be able to select a room for you.
+Your proxy must bring the completed Proxy form and their Student ID to the Res Life office (110 Sulzberger) 5-10 minutes before your Time Slot starts.
+A staff member will log the Proxy into the Portal to be able to select for you (and your group, if applicable).

-Make sure you tell your Proxy the correct DATE and TIME for your Time Slot!
-Time Slots are only 30 minutes long, so if you Proxy does not come to the Res Life office before your Time Slot ends they will not be able to pick for you.
+Please make sure you tell your Proxy the correct DATE and TIME for your Time Slot!
+Time Slots are only 30 minutes long, so if your Proxy does not come to the Res Life office before your Time Slot ends they will not be able to pick for you.

 We encourage you to have a detailed conversation with your Proxy about your selection preferences (ex. desired residence halls, size of room, type of room, view, roommates/suitemates, meal plan, etc.).
-To help facilitate your conversation, print & fill out the Proxy worksheet (the worksheet is just for you & your Proxy, not to turn in).
+To help facilitate your conversation, print & fill out the Proxy worksheet.